[ Jocelyn Ireson-Paine's Home Page | Publications | Enterro Da Gata' 98 | What is the Girth of this Sausage Roll? | Images of Braga ]

 Despite this, Lincoln still managed to serve the traditional ivy beer.
 There are several little corners to this custom.
 The first is that the "ivy" is not wall ivy (which is poisonous), but ground ivy (a relative of mint, sage, and similar herbs).
 This is what the British flavoured beer with before hops arrived from Europe.
 Lincoln's beer was once "brewed to a secret recipe known only to Alf the kitchenman" — dark-green, slightly sweet, and not at all bitter — perhaps dating from when, like most colleges, Lincoln had its own brewery.
 Now, though, it's made by steeping a teabag full of herbs in a barrel of Morlands bitter, and tastes like Old Speckled Hen that's been kept in the sun too long.

 The second is that the beer is served only once a year, on Ascension Day.
-It's server with lunch to everyone who beats the bounds; in addition, all Brasenose members are invited to partake, entering via a little passage called the Needle's Eye which connect the backs of the two colleges, and is opened only on this one morning.
+It's served with lunch to everyone who beats the bounds; in addition, all Brasenose members are invited to partake, entering via a little passage called the Needle's Eye which connect the backs of the two colleges, and is opened only on this one morning.
 I once made an American tourist very happy by leading her twice through the Needle's Eye and telling her she'd had a unique experience that she could tell all her friends about when she got home.

 And why is the beer served anyway?
 The story goes that, many hundreds of years ago, a mob of townies was stoning a group of students outside Lincoln College.
 The porter let in all the Lincoln students, but refused sanctuary to a Brasenose man who was with them.
 The mob stoned him to death; and ever since, Lincoln has had to make penance by brewing the beer and offering it to Brasenose.
 Town-versus-gown violence, now found mainly on the 1 and 7A buses after midnight, was once more common: look up the 1355 St Scholastica's Day Massacre, when a number of chaplains were scalped, several scholars were buried up to their necks in dung, and over sixty students were killed while most of the rest ran away.